 Painting a beach scene is not difficult.
 I start with a very simple sketch.
 Sometimes I just draw in the horizon line.
 I always measure this, there’s nothing worse than a sloping horizon!
 Sketch in a rough drawing of any headland, horizon or landscape.
-I always start at the top, working down and then right to left (if you're right handed) painting the sky and clouds, softening and lightening them towards the horizon.
+I usually start at the top, working down and then right to left (if you're right handed) painting the sky and clouds, softening and lightening them towards the horizon.
 Blend in the clouds using a palette knife, keeping the tops where the sun hits, brighter.

 You can use a large, long handled, flat brush or like me, a palette knife does the trick.
 If you’re using a brush, buy a good quality bright, long handled flat brush which is stiff enough for oil painting.
 For finer detail, a short handled, round brush works well.
 My brushes last for years because I always clean them thoroughly with turps at the end of a day’s painting and then rub them over a bar of soap and warm water.
 Treat them with care and they will serve you well.
 If you are using a palette knife for painting, I prefer a medium size with a fine, rounded edge.
 Test them out before buying, as they vary so much in weight, springiness and performance.